 Do you recommend that a student have any prerequisite knowledge prior to taking the proposed new or updated course?
 If so, what should they know before taking the course?

 Prior to taking the course, the student should have some basic air quality management knowledge.
 A recommended prerequisite is the foundational “Air Pollution Basics” curriculum.
-The user should have a good understanding of the different pollutant types (criteria, air toxics, etc.) and some knowledge of major source types and basics of monitored data vs. emissions.
+The user should have a good understanding of the different pollutant types (criteria, air toxics, etc.) and some knowledge of major source types and basics of data on ambient air concentrations vs. emissions estimates.

 Do you recommend that the proposed new or updated course would serve as a prerequisite for other courses?
 If so, which ones?